 Humans are storytelling animals.
 We interpret the world through stories, and we learn better — and pay more attention — when we’re listening to a fascinating narrative.

-You can speak to your audience’s innate fascination with stories by writing hooks that begin a story.
+With email marketing hooks, you can speak to your audience’s innate fascination with stories by writing hooks that begin a story.
 If you do this right, this approach can work wonders.
 People won’t feel like they’re being sold something; they’ll feel like you’re telling them a relevant, interesting story.

 The key is to start in the middle.
 Remember, your window for hooking someone is tiny.
 So get right to the action.
 Don’t set the stage; this isn’t Lord of the Rings fan fiction.
 Here’s an example by Ryan Law from Animalz: